 How to avoid the most common TEFL TESOL certification course scams.

 Common TEFL Scams come in various forms and from various sources.
-When people think ‘TEFL Scam’ they usually think first of the scenario where they pay for a TEFL course and receive nothing in return.
+When people think of ‘TEFL Scam’ they usually think first of the scenario where they pay for a TEFL course and receive nothing in return.
 Thankfully, this is a rare occurrence.
 You are, however, much more likely to fall victim to a TEFL scam unwittingly- one that you may not discover a victim of until a few months or even a few years later.

-This article will look at the most Common TEFL Scams and will demonstrate how to avoid these easy-to-miss pitfalls.
+This article will look at the most common TEFL Scams and will demonstrate how to avoid these easy-to-miss pitfalls.
 We will also be highlighting the Online TEFL certification course programs that are well-known in the TEFL industry for their shady business practices. i.e., TEFL programs to avoid.

 At the end of this article, we list the Online TEFL/TESOL certification course programs that we recommend taking if you are having a hard time deciding on which course to take.